jaroslawr/notes/unix/cli/curl.md

 - `-i/--include` enables writing out the response headers to stdout before the response body
-- `-o/--output <file>` affects the response body and optionally the response headers included by using `-i/--include`, redirecting this output to `file`
+- `-o/--output <file>` affects the response body and optionally the response headers included by using `-i/--include`, redirecting those parts of output to `file`
 - `-o/--output` does NOT affect the additional output that is enabled by `-v/--verbose` or by `-w/--write-out`
 - output enabled by `-v/--verbose` is written to stderr